syntaqx/weightloss-journal/README.md

 Going to attempt to hit my protein goal with minimal calories today and fingers crossed I break the 185.X number tomorrow morning.
 Probably going to go for an even longer fast just to help send it.

+### April 10th 2023

+- __Todays Weight:__ 185 lbs

+Over the weekend I had two weigh-ins for 185.8 and 185.7, so I had a _little_ cheat day by going out for Easter, and then hanging out with my friend for a movie, as well as drank on Sunday as a celebration.
+Since I golfed on Sunday, I basically doubled my calories for the day so I only ended up going about 100 over.
+I did skip Gym on Sunday as Golf+Activies ended up netting me 15k steps.
+Although I technically didn't hit my milestone until today, I'm pretty happy.
+Back to protein-rich food for the week, and we'll see if I end up going out much this week.